In the event of school closure, a note will be posted under student resources and work posted on the pupil's stream in Google Classroom.

 The Computer Science specification will above all else be relevant to the modern and changing world of computing.
 The new specification will:

-- Focus on programming, building on our GCSE Computing and emphasise the importance of computational thinking as a discipline.
+- Focus on programming, building on our GCSE Computing and emphasize the importance of computational thinking as a discipline.

 - Have an expanded maths focus, much of which will be embedded within the course.